Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Applications to the noisy FitzHugh--Nagumo model

 In this section, we illustrate our decomposition.
 To prepare for this, we numerically calculated the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk}(\boldsymbol{x})$ and simulated time-series data that follow the virtual dynamics driven by $\bm{\nu}_t^\mathrm{hk}(\boldsymbol{x})$, as defined in Eq.~\ref{eq:Langevin_hk}, which mimics the original Langevin dynamics in Eq.~\ref{eq:Langevin_FN} (see Fig.~\ref{fig:FN_demo}a, right, and Fig.~\ref{fig:FN_demo}b, colored lines).

 We applied the Koopman mode decomposition to each simulated trajectory to characterize how the virtual dynamics can be expressed in terms of oscillatory modes.
 From this analysis, we obtained the eigenvalues $\{\lambda_k\}_{k=1}^r$, eigenfunctions $\{\phi_k\}_{k=1}^r$, and Koopman modes $\{\bm{v}_k\}_{k=1}^r$ associated with the virtual dynamics.
-In the example trajectory shown in Fig.~\ref{fig:FN_demo}b, the dynamics was well reconstructed using $r=27$ modes (black dashed line).
+In the example trajectory shown in Fig.~\ref{fig:FN_demo}b, {the trajectory was well reconstructed using $27$ modes (black dashed line) (see also Materials and Methods)}.
 The real parts of the eigenfunctions, ${\rm Re}(\phi_k(\bm{x}))$, exhibit oscillatory variations as $\bm{x}$ evolves along the trajectory with non-uniform speed, returning to their original values after one cycle (see Fig.~\ref{fig:FN_demo}c, top).
 When plotted against time, ${\rm Re}(\phi_k(\bm{x}))$ displays sinusoidal waveforms (see Fig.~\ref{fig:FN_demo}c, bottom).
-These results indicate that the dynamics of the virtual system can be interpreted as a superposition of oscillatory modes [Eq.~\ref{eq:oscillation_x}], from which the time series can be faithfully reconstructed (see Fig.~\ref{fig:FN_demo}b, black dashed line).
+These results indicate that the dynamics of the virtual system can be interpreted as a superposition of oscillatory modes [Eq.~\ref{eq:oscillation_x}], from which the time series can be faithfully reconstructed (see Fig.~\ref{fig:FN_demo}b, black dashed line). { In the calculation of our decomposition, the expectations are evaluated by Monte Carlo sampling over many trajectories of this virtual dynamics.
+Because the true underlying Langevin dynamics is known in the present setting, any discrepancy caused by an insufficient number of sampled trajectories can in practice be checked and reduced by increasing the sample size until convergence is reached while monitoring the confidence intervals.
+See the Supporting Information, ``Finite sampling effects in low noise metastable systems,'' for details.